If you’ve ever wondered what average order value is and why it’s important for your ecommerce store, then you’ve come to the right place.

 That’s to say, the AOV would be $100 in this case.

-Yet, it’s important to note that AOV only reflects the average amount spent per transaction and does not take into account the number of items purchased in each order.
-If you want to understand the average value of each item sold, you need to use a different metric called Average Selling Price (ASP).
+• Yet, it’s important to note that AOV in GA4 only reflects the average amount spent per transaction and does not take into account the number of items purchased in each order.

-What Is The Average Order Value (AOV) For ecommerce?
+What Is the Average Order Value (AOV) for ecommerce?

 Firstly, you should know that the average order value (AOV) of ecommerce can vary significantly based on the sector, business, and categories of products.